 All hosting services offered by GreenGeeks automatically renew on their anniversary date unless a cancellation request is placed.
 For domain registration, you will receive email notification 15 days before the domain expiration and again seven days before expiration.
 Can I renew my domain early?
 For information on early domain renewal, please contact a member of […]

-Domain Name Registrants’ Rights: Your domain name registration and any privacy/proxy services you may use in conjunction with it must be subject to a Registration Agreement with an ICANN Accredited Registrar.
-You are entitled to review this Registration Agreement at any time, and download a copy for your records.
+Domain Name Registrants’ Rights Your domain name registration and any privacy/proxy services you may use in conjunction with it must be subject to a Registration Agreement with an ICANN Accredited Registrar.
+You are entitled to review this Registration Agreement at any time and download a copy for your records.
 You are entitled to accurate and […]

 Yes, if the privacy protection service is enabled at your previous registrar this service must be disabled so that you can respond to transfer confirmation emails.

-International rules require that valid contact information be provided for all domain names, and that it be accessible worldwide.
+International rules require that valid contact information is provided for all domain names and that the information is accessible worldwide.
+GreenGeeks offers ID Protect, a WHOIS privacy service that shields your personal details.
 ID Protect provides valid contact information that satisfies the international requirements without exposing your personal contact information.
 Learn more about ID Protect […]